Heron4gf/hpet/README.md

     - "PAPER:31" # this is using custom model data skin
 ```

-Pets can also have other attributes, which are the following:
+Pets can also have other attributes, which are the following:<br>
-**y**, to configure pet relative y location from player's location, default is 1.
+**y**, to configure pet relative y location from player's location, default is 1.<br>
-**yaw**, to configure the relative rotation of the pet armorstand, added to player's yaw and yawCalibration, default is 0.
+**yaw**, to configure the relative rotation of the pet armorstand, added to player's yaw and yawCalibration, default is 0.<br>
-**abilities**, a list of String defined abilities, see [Abilities](#Abilities) for reference.
+**abilities**, a list of String defined abilities, see [Abilities](#Abilities) for reference.<br>
-**animation**, decide the type of animation the pet should have, by default is GLIDE, valid animation types are: GLIDE, BOUNCE, GLITCH, NONE, SLOW_GLIDE, WALK, SIDE.
+**animation**, decide the type of animation the pet should have, by default is GLIDE, valid animation types are: GLIDE, BOUNCE, GLITCH, NONE, SLOW_GLIDE, WALK, SIDE.<br>
-**distance**, used to calculate the radius of the pet location relative to the player, default is 1.
+**distance**, used to calculate the radius of the pet location relative to the player, default is 1.<br>
 **price**, requires [Vault](https://www.spigotmc.org/resources/vault.34315/) to be installed.
 Allows users to unlock Pets using economy.
-By default pets are not buyable.
+By default pets are not buyable.<br>
 **level**, allows to setup a level type and value, which allows the Pet to level up based on certain factors.
-See [Pet levelling](#Pet-levelling).
+See [Pet levelling](#Pet-levelling).<br>
 **particle**, only for 1.9+, allows to set the default Pet particle which can be enabled by levelling or by command.
-By default it is SNOWBALL Here is a list of valid [Particle types in 1.20](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Particle.html).
+By default it is SNOWBALL Here is a list of valid [Particle types in 1.20](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Particle.html).<br>
 **group**, since HPET 4.3+, Players can select multiple pets at same time but only one for each group.
 This allows to group pets by behaviour, notice that this does not have any graphic/aesthetic effect and should not be confused with GUI groups.
-Default group is "default".
+Default group is "default".<br>
 **visible**, boolean (true|false), defines the default Pet visibility.
-By default it is true.
+By default it is true.<br>
-**inherit**, ```(Deprecated)``` inherits attributes from Pet types which are already loaded.
+**inherit**, ```(Deprecated)``` inherits attributes from Pet types which are already loaded.<br>

 ### Pet levelling